radareorg/radare.org/gsoc/2016/index.md

 4. Submit it using Google's web interface

 ## Student proposal guidelines

 1. Keep it simple enough to fit not more than a couple of pages.
 Despite the shortness of the sentences, try to save the clarity of the proposal.
-2. Try to GSOC period into tasks, and the task into subtasks.
+2. Try to GSoC period into tasks, and the task into subtasks.
 It really helps us to understand how you want to accomplish your goals, but even more it'll help you - to understand the task deep enough before starting it, and prioritize important things to do first.
 3. Please, note, how much time a day/week you are going to spend on this project.
 4. Specify your timezone, since so we can assign you a mentor in the same one, to ease communication.
 5. Submit your proposal early, not in the last minute
 6. You can also choose a “backup” idea (the second task you probably want to do), so that in case of some conflicts (two students for one task) it will be easier to solve.